gregmagdsick/checkMyRent/dailyJournals/Elena.md

 * added fav icon to all html pages<br>
 * fixed the address validation to include period<br>
 * it looks like there are a couple of bugs in the submitButton.js file on the data retrieved from local storage and used by the google maps.<br>
-* I will make a list of address which check out with both zillow and google maps and we'll roll with those for the presentation<br>
+* I will make a list of addresses which check out with both zillow api and google maps and we'll roll with those for the presentation<br>
 * I have commented out line 133 in submitButton.js it was returning error 'cannot read property of undefined' - NOW this is back in code and the validation is working<br>
 * property addresses to use for the presentation (I have checked for which which ones zillow has a zestimate - as zestimate is not available for some, it will appear that the zestimate is 0!!!) - this is not a problem anymore<br>
   * - 1437 Bellevue Way NE WA 98004<br>